An exceptional educational experience for all

 Student Wellbeing

-At Belle Vue Girls’ Academy, we believe that schools have a central role to play in enabling their pupils to be resilient and to support good mental health and wellbeing.
+Schools have a central role to play in enabling all pupils to be resilient and to support good mental health and wellbeing.

-It is important that we promote good mental wellbeing for all pupils including providing a structured school environment with clear expectations.
-This is paired with an individualised graduated response when the behavioural issues might be a result of educational, mental health, other needs or vulnerabilities.
+We promote good mental wellbeing for all our pupils, including providing a structured school environment with clear expectations.
+This is paired with an individualised response when behaviour issues might be a result of educational, mental health, other needs or vulnerabilities.
 We are committed to supporting all pupils to achieve excellent educational outcomes, and strive to help pupil overcome any barriers that may prevent such achievement.

-The academy will ensure that our clear response systems and processes used to identify possible mental health problems are followed, including routes to escalate for external support.
+The academy ensures that our clear response systems and processes used to identify possible mental health problems are followed, including routes to escalate for external support.

 What do our students say?